github/choosealicense.com/README.md

 ```
 Open `http://localhost:4000` in your favorite browser.

-## Adding a license
+## License metadata

 Licenses sit in the `/_licenses` folder.
-The text of the license should be wrapped to a 78 character width.
 Each license has YAML front matter describing the license's properties.
-The body of the file should be the text of the license in plain text.
+The body of the file contains the text of the license in plain text.
 The available metadata fields are:

-### YAML front matter

 #### Required fields